MarcoDorantes/ioc/README.md

   processor.Copy();
 ```
 ##Which other use cases are supported?
-The unit test cases in `TypeClassMapperSpec` Test Project could be of help to check the supported use cases.
+The unit test cases in `TypeClassMapperSpec` Test Project could be of help to check other supported use cases.
+Next are a few examples:

+##Which other use cases are supported?